This page tells you about PET scans. There is information about

 - Show the difference between scar tissue and active cancer tissue

 After you have had treatment for cancer, a CT scan may show that there are still some signs of the cancer left.
 But this may not be active disease.
-It could be fibrous tissue left over from cancer killed off by your treatment.
+It could be scar tissue left over from cancer killed off by your treatment.
 A PET scan can show whether this tissue is active cancer or not.

 In lung cancer, PET scans are sometimes used to look for cancer in the lymph nodes in the centre of the chest.
 Or to show whether the cancer has spread to other areas.
 This can help your specialist to decide whether it is possible to remove the cancer with surgery.